mockoon/mockoon.com/content/docs/latest/api-endpoints/crud-routes.md

 \* Supports [sorting and pagination](#sorting-and-pagination-on-the-main-get-route)

-> ⚠️ _Note:_ You can expect the above results assuming that you are sending the same type of content that the one stored in the data bucket (array ↔ array, object ↔ object, etc.).
-However, the system is very permissive, and you may push any content in an array, ending up with mixted type contents or replacing content with data of a different type.
+> ⚠️ _Note:_ You can expect the above results assuming that you are sending the same type of content as the one stored in the data bucket (array ↔ array, object ↔ object, etc.).
+However, the system is very permissive, and you may push any content in an array, ending up with mixed type contents or replacing content with data of a different type.

 ## Customizing the "id" property